GabrielZoroaster/Domite/readme.md

 });
 ```

+## class NodeIterator
+**Description:**
+`NodeIterator` is a class that provides an iterator for a sequence of nodes, allowing you to traverse them one by one and perform various operations on each.
+It helps to work with the DOM tree using methods similar to array iteration, such as `slice()`, `splice()`, and others.

 If the found node is not an instance of `Node` or its subclass, it is automatically wrapped into a new `Node` object with the parameter `{ tag: element }`.

 ---
 ### Where it's used:
 - **Creation:**